Wild Words Newsletter

 Get monthly recommendations on all the latest nature writing, heritage and conservation related reads available at Sherlock & Pages

 The Writers' Castle: Reporting History at Nuremberg by Uwe Neumahr takes you on an unforgettable journey through one of the most significant events in modern history.
-This captivating narrative focuses on the famous writers and reporters who gathered in Nuremberg in 1945, witnessing the unprecedented Nuremberg Trials of Nazi war criminals.
+This captivating narrative focuses on the famous writers and reporters who gathered in Nuremberg in 1945, witnessing the unprecedented trials that shaped the world’s understanding of justice and accountability.

 ISBN: | 9781805330691 |